 Martin Meglasson, Ph.D. has served as our Vice President and Chief Scientific Officer since February 2014.
 From July 2010 to February 2014, Dr. Meglasson served as Chief Scientific Officer of Ikaria.
-Prior to joining Ikaria, Dr. Meglasson served as Vice President, Head of Research and Development of Ligand Pharmaceuticals Incorporated, a biotechnology company, from February 2004 to July 2010.
+Prior to joining Ikaria, Dr. Meglasson served as Vice President, head of Research and Development of Ligand Pharmaceuticals Incorporated, a biotechnology company, from February 2004 to July 2010.
+From 1996 to 2003, Dr. Meglasson was Director of Preclinical Pharmacology at Pharmacia, Inc., a pharmaceutical company, and from 1984 to 1992, he was first an Assistant Professor and later an Associate Professor of Pharmacology at the University of Pennsylvania School of Medicine.
 Dr. Meglasson received a B.S. in biology, an M.S. in physiology and a Ph.D. in pharmacology, each from the University of Houston.